Ex-Citi trader points finger at bosses for culture that allowed breaches

 Stimpson said he saw senior forex staff sharing information about client activities, and even more senior staff effectively condoning this activity as they were aware of it but took no action.

-"If you look at any organization, surely you look to senior management," Stimpson said.
-"The culture in any organization is set by senior management down.
+"If you look at any organisation, surely you look to senior management," Stimpson said.
+"The culture in any organisation is set by senior management down.
 If you see senior management do something, it implies to you it's OK."

 WITHOUT MERIT